Hadi-M-Ibrahim/ModelScout/README.md

 # ModelScout

 **ModelScout** is a command-line tool designed to help users filter and analyze AI models from a CSV dataset.
 It provides flexible filtering options and an interactive mode for ease of use.
+Modelscout uses the same recommendation algorithm as [Macros On Demand](https://github.com/Hadi-M-Ibrahim/Macros-On-Demand) a great example of my SWE work.

 ---